Pandaqi/Pandaqi-Studio/pandaqi-studio/content/sleighwell/_index.md

 After a week of half-baked not-so-great ideas, this one came along.
 I instantly tested it against myself (with a paper prototype) and confirmed it had potential.
 A few days later, Sleighwell existed.

 A simple game that simulates Santa's job quite well, while being _cooperative_ (always great for families or large groups) and having surprising _depth_.
 The teach is one minute.
 Turns are five seconds.
 Ideal for a family game!

-For more information, as always, read my [detailed developer diary on Pandaqi Blog](/blog/boardgames/sleighwell).

 {{% /section-centered %}}